yandex-cloud/terraform-provider-yandex/templates/vpc_security_group_rule/r_vpc_security_group_rule.md

 ## Import

-The resource can be imported by using their `resource ID`.
-For getting the resource ID you can use Yandex Cloud [Web Console](https://console.yandex.cloud) or [YC CLI](https://yandex.cloud/docs/cli/quickstart).
+The resource can be imported by using their `security_group ID` and `resource ID`.
+For getting the security group ID and resource ID you can use Yandex Cloud [Web Console](https://console.yandex.cloud) or [YC CLI](https://yandex.cloud/docs/cli/quickstart).

 {{ codefile "bash" "examples/vpc_security_group_rule/import.sh" }}